 OVERALL CONCLUSION

-Given the very concise nature of Jesus’ saying in this text, it isn’t a surprise that I haven’t been able to use it to conclusively prove the majority view.
-But it does seem to fit better with this view than with the minority one.
+Given the very concise nature of Jesus’ saying in this passage, it isn’t a surprise that I haven’t been able to use it to conclusively prove interpretation 2.
+But it does seem to fit much better with this interpretation than with interpretation 1.

-This means that Matt.
-5:32a gives some support to the view that there are times when it is acceptable for people to divorce and remarry while their original husband or wife is still alive.
+In summary, then, this means that Matthew 5:31-32 gives some support to the view that there are times when it is acceptable for people to divorce and remarry while their original husband or wife is still alive.